angacom expo

 • Infrastructure costs reduced by 30% through optimized resource usage.

-• Security vulnerabilities detected and resolved earlier in the development process.
+• Security vulnerabilities were detected and resolved earlier in the development process.

 The company’s success demonstrates how DevOps engineering and automation can transform not only technical processes but also business outcomes by enabling faster innovation and improved customer experiences.